nus-cs2113-AY2122S1/tp/docs/team/renzocanare.md

           last input command.
     * **Justification**: This enhancement improves the user-experience (UX) of our target audience, restaurant owners, as the terminal becomes easier to read and is less cluttered with previous commands.
 Such an enhancement will help restaurant owners navigate through the application faster due to the increased readability.
-    * **Highlights**: There was an initial great difficulty in implementing this function as terminal manipulation was not taught in this module.
-          Furthermore, many of the online resources on how to clear the terminal tend to not work in the expected manner for all operating systems.
+    * **Highlights**: Most of the online resources on how to clear the terminal tend to not work in the expected manner for all operating systems.
-          However, after long research, a viable method was found that could suit to our needs with flexibility between different operating systems.
+          A viable method was eventually found that could suit to our needs with flexibility between different operating systems.
     * **Credits**: [Java-Clear-Console](https://www.delftstack.com/howto/java/java-clear-console/)